koja254/uwezo-connect-hub/README.md

 ## 📌 About Uwezo-Connect-Hub

-**Uwezo-Connect-Hub** is a community-driven platform aimed at enhancing connectivity—both digital and social—for underserved communities.
+**Uwezo-Connect-Hub** is a community-driven platform aimed at enhancing connectivity - both digital and social - for underserved communities.
 It facilitates collaboration, resource sharing, and engagement across members, organizations, and stakeholders.

 This platform enables:
 ✅ Seamless connection and communication among users.